Tag Archives: blog

 Features in: KNOCK KNOCK

-Wife of reporter, SAM CRUSOW, Theresa had also been studying journalism at City College when she met her husband to be and their friend MADELINE LOWER.
-After the first year she left, deciding she didn’t wish to pursue one of Coldford’s most dangerous professions.
-Instead she stayed at home where the danger gathered around her, waiting on the call to tell her her husband had asked questions of the wrong person or knocked on the wrong door.
+Wife of reporter, SAM CRUSOW, Theresa had also been studying journalism at City College when she met her husband-to-be and their friend MADELINE LOWER.
+After the first year she left, deciding she didn’t want to pursue one of Coldford’s most dangerous professions.
+Instead, she stayed at home where the danger gathered around her, waiting on the call to tell her her husband had asked questions of the wrong person or knocked on the wrong door.

 038.png